wkorando/go-serverless-with-java/STEP10.md

 ### Configuring a Package to Write to a Database

-The package we created earlier from `/whisk.system/cloudant` contains the `write` action.
+The package, we created earlier from `/whisk.system/cloudant`, contains the `write` action.
 It looks something like this:

 ```
  action go-serverless-cloudant/write: Write document in database
    (parameters: dbname, doc)
 ```

 The action has two parameters, `dbname` and `doc`.
-The former will be the string value of the database that will be created later in this section.
-The second parameter will need to be in the form of a JSON message.
-We will need to make a few changes to the `golden-ratio` package so that we can start persisting data to the database.
+The former will be the string value of the database, that will be created later in this section.
+The second parameter needs to be in the form of a JSON message.
+For this, we will make a few changes to the `golden-ratio` package, so that we can start persisting data to the database.

 ---
 **Tip:** We will be making several updates to `manifest.yml`.
 To see an expanded view of what the file should look like, and where all the elements go, look at the end of this section.

 ---

 1. We can set a default input value at the package level.
 This value will be automatically passed in everytime an action is invoked within that package.
-We will use this to pass in the `dbname` value for `write`.
-In `manifest.yml` you will want to add the following:
+We will use this to pass in the `dbname` value for the `write` action.
+In the `manifest.yml` file, the following additions are needed:

 	```yaml